 Most patients manage to pass urine without problems following their surgery.
 Until you can get out of bed, you will be offered a bedpan to use.
-If you do have problems passing urine, it may be necessary to insert a catheter to allow the free flow of urine which will collect in a small bag at the side of your bed.
+If you do have problems passing urine, it may be necessary to insert a catheter to allow the free fl ow of urine which will collect in a small bag at the side of your bed.
 If we feel this is necessary and will relieve any discomfort, it will be discussed fully with you first.
 The catheter will be removed once you are more mobile and able to pass urine normally.

-It is common for a few days to pass before you feel the need to open your bowels.
-If you are uncomfortable however, please talk to your nurse.
+You may not feel the need to open your bowels for a few days after your surgery.
+If you are uncomfortable, however, please discuss with your nurse.